Isle of Man Marine Services

 Bevan's are based on the Isle of Man and have been established since 1969.
 We specialise in Marine Electronics and Electical Engineering and hold agencies for all the main Marine Electronics manufacturers such as, Furuno, Raymarine, Simrad, B&G, Navitron, Icom, Prestolite, Olex, Navionics and CMAP charts.

 Bevan's cover all types of marine vessels commercial and pleasure craft, we can also supply, install and maintain diesel gensets, solar panels, chargers and other power supply systems as well as autopilots, communication and navigation equipment.
 DC motors and alternators can be reconditioned in our workshop and parts sourced for most makes.

 Rewires and repairs can be carried out at any location around the Isle of Man.

-Address: Unit 8, Middle River Industrial Estate, Douglas, Isle of Man, IM2 1AL
+Address: Bottom Line Ltd, Unit 8 Side Road, Middle River Industrial Estate, Douglas Isle of Man, IM2 1AL

 The Douglas Bay Yacht Club was formed in the 1860's by retired naval officers and local merchants living in Douglas, the capital of the Isle of Man.
 By the 1890's there was a flourishing racing programme, featuring large cutters with professional crews, racing in Douglas Bay and offshore.
 This continued until the First World War in 1914 when the Club ceased operations.